Structure and Operating Procedures

 General Membership Voting: Voting on issues by the general membership will typically occur via the internet or at the annual meeting, in which case provisions will be made to include votes cast by those attending as well as those participating in a virtual manner as much as possible.
 Decisions will be made by a majority of the cast votes, provided there is a quorum (defined as at least 10% of the voting membership).

-Steering Committee Voting: Decisions by the steering committee require approval by a majority of the cast votes of the steering committee (except in unusual circumstances as defined in this document), provided there is a quorum (defined as at least 50% of the voting members).
+Steering Committee Voting: Decisions by the Steering Committee require approval by a majority of the cast votes of the Steering Committee (except in unusual circumstances as defined in this document), provided there is a quorum (defined as at least 50% of the voting members).

-Specific workgroups: Specific workgroups are created by the steering committee to address specific issues.
+Specific workgroups: Specific workgroups are created by the Steering Committee to address specific issues.
 This requires a description of the issue, specific goals to be accomplished, a time period during which the workgroup exists, and a reporting structure within ITMIG.
-Upon completion of the task or the allotted time the workgroup is dissolved, unless an extension is approved by the steering committee.
-Workgroups report to the steering committee (at least twice per year), unless the steering committee assigns this responsibility to one of the standing committees.
+Upon completion of the task or the allotted time the workgroup is dissolved, unless an extension is approved by the Steering Committee.
+Workgroups report to the Steering Committee (at least twice per year), unless the Steering Committee assigns this responsibility to one of the standing committees.

 New Initiatives: Any ITMIG Member is welcome, and encouraged to bring forth ideas for new initiatives.
 A one page concept sheet should be written and discussed with the steering committee.
 Actual implementation of the initiative requires a detailed outline of the project, goals, plan for execution, budget and anticipated completion.
-This must then be approved by regular vote of the steering committee.
+This must then be approved by regular vote of the Steering Committee.

 Voting on Special Circumstances: As defined in this document, a ≥ 2/3 majority of the cast votes is required for issues regarding unusual events (i.e. that require the principles in this document to be temporarily overridden) or checks and balances (some situations require involvement of all eligible voting members).

 Changes in the Structure and Operating Procedures: A proposed change to the bylaws, structure and operating procedures of ITMIG may be brought forth by any member.
-This must be approved by a ≥ 2/3 majority of the entire steering committee, and then must be approved by a majority of the members (provided a quorum is present).
+This must be approved by a ≥ 2/3 majority of the entire Steering Committee, and then must be approved by a majority of the members (provided a quorum is present).
 This shall not apply to issues such as the creation of specific workgroups, events or new initiatives of defined duration.
 This shall apply to changes in the standing committees, subcommittees, membership structure, governing structure or process of conducting business within ITMIG.
 Any change must be in accordance with the laws governing not-for profit organizations that are applicable to ITMIG and must remain true to the mission of ITMIG.

 Implementation of the Structure